 - Valid 14 days

-Click here to order one of the above international sim cards for Rome directly online or find more info in the link.
+Click here to order an international sim card for Rome directly via SimOptions or find more info in the link.

 These international prepaid sim cards are for traveling in every country in Europe.
-The sim card will be send to your home address and you simply put it in your phone on arrival.
+A physical prepaid sim card will be delivered to your home address and you simply put it in your phone on arrival.
 Plug and play.

-Also another reminder that you can order an e-sim card for Italy through either Airalo or SimOptions through the link.
-No more swapping a physical sim card and you keep your own phone number.
+Also a last reminder that if your phone is e-sim compatible you can order an e-sim card for Italy through either Airalo, SimOptions or Nomad if your phone is e-sim compatible.
+No more swapping a physical sim card and you keep your own phone number from home also.

 How to get from Rome Airport to the city center